Understanding OSM multipolygon relations for GIS Jump to heading

 return

-# Project to EPSG:3857 for a metric area sanity check.
+# Project to a metric CRS for an area sanity check (< 1 m² is degenerate).

 return

-# Enforce canonical winding order (CCW outer / CW inner).
+# Enforce canonical winding (CCW outer / CW inner) before ingestion.

 if isinstance(valid_poly, geom.Polygon):